NOAA-GSL/VxIngest/docs/decisions/README.md

 This part of our documentation records decisions we have made for the VxIngest project.
 We've chosen to:

-* use the Architecture/Any Decision Record format for this purpose
+- Use the Architecture/Any Decision Record format for this purpose
-* make a distinction between "architecture" (software & infrastructure-related) and "scientific" (decisions on how to calculate & handle data) records
+- Make a distinction between "architecture" and "scientific" decision records
+  - Architecture decisions are decisions focused on software & infrastructure patterns & use.
+  - Scientific decisions are decisions focused on how to calculate & handle data

+This is largely inspired by the work done in the beta.weather.gov rewrite.
+You can [see their usage of ADRs in their GitHub repo here](https://github.com/weather-gov/weather.gov/tree/main/docs/architecture/decisions)